 Find your mind wondering during sex?
 Watch this video to understand what your body is telling you and how to get yourself back on track to enjoy the experience.

 Women have been taught to discount what and how we feel and that disconnect makes it hard to receive pleasure in our bodies.
 Sex & intimacy coach, Irene Fehr, explains a practice to help connect to your body and receive pleasure.

 Popular advice for reigniting sexual intimacy tells us to up the ante on date nights and such.
 Yet when it comes to intimacy, smaller is better.

-Explore the psycho-somatic reasons for why penetration sex can feel painful and how to tune into your body to reverse that with Irene Fehr, sex & intimacy coach.
+Explore why penetration sex can feel painful for women and how to tune into your body to shift into pleasure, with Irene Fehr, MA, CPCC, sex & intimacy coach.

 Most women experience painful sex and intercourse at some point in their lives.
-While there may be medical reasons, for most women the answer lies in the question: how turned on are you?
 Watch this video to learn which questions you should be asking yourself to see if you're fully turned on for penetration and what to do about it.